 15 days.
 4 countries.
 2 Grenadians and Google Translate.

 After an intense selection and planning process, we narrowed our trip down to 4 cities: Barcelona, Prague, Warsaw and Athens (in that order).
 We could have added another city to the list, but neither of us wanted to feel like we spent our vacation traveling to destinations rather than enjoying them.
-And so, after what felt like the longest 2 months ever later, armed with my rusty high school Spanish and too much clothes (I really need to get on board with this ‘packing light’ thing), I was headed to Miami on my way to stop #1: Barcelona!
+And so, after what felt like the longest 2 months ever later, armed with my rusty high school Spanish and too much clothes, I was on my way to stop #1: Barcelona!

 Knowing that the main reason for our Barcelona visit was to experience Camp Nou, we stayed at a hotel within walking distance of the football stadium.
 This hotel, Senator Barcelona Spa Hotel, while claiming to be a 4-star property, wasn’t anything fancy, but it was clean, comfortable (albeit small) and conveniently located.